 - hemolytic transfusion reaction (caused by incompatible blood).

-Managing patients in ICU requires strategies to minimize blood loss and increase production of blood in bone marrow.
+Managing patients in an intensive care unit (ICU) often requires strategies to minimize blood loss and increase production of blood in bone marrow.
 Limiting laboratory testing and phlebotomy (drawing blood) are important components of blood management.

 Other Treatment for Anemia